EhsanLasani/ELA-Main/00_Policy/Templates/01_Definition/02_Requirements_and_scope/NFR_Specification_Template.md

 **Response Measure:** < 1 second for 95% of requests
 **Environment:** Normal load (500 concurrent users) **Priority:** High

----

-## NOTES

-- This template must be customized for each project based on specific requirements
-- All sections marked with [brackets] must be filled in
-- NFRs should be reviewed and updated quarterly
-- Non-compliance with critical NFRs requires escalation to CTO
-- For questions, contact Enterprise Architecture Office

----

 **Document Status:** TEMPLATE
 **Template Version:** 2.0.0